husseinaluie/FlowSieve/Tutorial/Basic/ABOUT_TUTORIAL.md

 # Basic Tutorial {#tutorials2}

+\brief This tutorial shows the basic functionality of the coarse-graining codebase.

+# Tutorial
 [TOC]

-This tutorial shows the basic functionality of the coarse-graining codebase.

 ---